 Did you know that zinc, iron, manganese and even plastics are recovered from alkaline and carbon-zinc batteries?
-Afterwards, these raw materials can be used or a host of finished products:
+Afterwards, these raw materials can be used to produce finished products:

 - iron for a variety of applications